-Ms. Stackhouse, 62, was elected to the Board in March 2021.
+Ms. Stackhouse, 63, was elected to the Board in 2021.
 In 2020, she retired as an executive vice president at the Federal Reserve Bank of St. Louis, where she was responsible for bank regulation, including supervision of bank holding companies and state member banks, as well as discount window lending, community development, and learning innovation functions.
 Prior to joining the Federal Reserve Bank of St. Louis in 2002, Ms. Stackhouse held managerial roles at the Federal Reserve Banks of Kansas City and Minneapolis.
 Ms. Stackhouse graduated summa cum laude from Drake University in 1980 with a B.S. degree.

-Ms. Stackhouse currently serves on the board of directors of Neocova Corporation, a financial technology company.
-She also serves on the audit committee of the Colorado State University Foundation and the Conference of State Bank Supervisors' State Banking Department Accreditation Review Team.
+Ms. Stackhouse previously served on the board of directors of Neocova Corporation, a financial technology company.
+She currently serves on the City of Fort Collins Planning and Zoning Commission and on the audit committee of the Colorado State University Foundation and the Conference of State Bank Supervisors' State Banking Department Accreditation Review Team.